DASHIELL’S GARDEN

 Question/Problem(s) Proposed: The Garden needs some training videos to simplify the integration process.

 Answer(s) I found: Helping everybody by editing their videos as an extra layer of polish.
-I started by learning the basics of video editing (As I was not previously very well learned on the subject) and from there I just started.
+I started by learning the basics of video editing (As previously I was not very well learned on the subject) and from there I just started.
 The hardest part was splicing the clips together, because getting them to sound natural took a lot of fine tuning.
 However, this experience has taught me a whole lot about video editing, and was also pretty fun.
 I think I might try to get better at video editing in the future, as it was something I took to pretty well.

 URL Reference: